fbpx

 Water/Ways

-Indiana Humanities will sponsor a tour of the Smithsonian’s Water/Ways exhibit during the first year of the Unearthed theme.
+Indiana Humanities sponsored a tour of the Smithsonian’s Water/Ways exhibit during the first year of the Unearthed theme.

-Six communities will host the exhibit for six weeks each and will receive extensive training, funding and other resources from the expert staffs of the Smithsonian and Indiana Humanities.
-Each of the six hosts will also curate a unique section of the exhibit that explores their community’s relationship to water.
+Eleven communities hosted the exhibit for six weeks each and received extensive training, funding and other resources from the expert staffs of the Smithsonian and Indiana Humanities.
+Each of the hosts also curated a unique section of the exhibit that explores their community’s relationship to water.

-As part of the Indiana tour, Water/Ways will visit the following communities during 2021 and 2022.
+As part of the Indiana tour, Water/Ways visited the following communities during 2021 and 2022.

 North Webster Public Library (North Webster): June 26, 2021–August 7, 2021